mattcaron/thermostat/README.md

 ### SSL

+#### Sensor

-The default firmware does not do CA certificate verification on the cert presented by the MQTT server.
+The default sensor firmware does not do CA certificate verification on the cert presented by the MQTT server.
 This is because the common case for this application is nodes in one's house talking to a controller via a private network with an internal, private DNS.
 As a result, it is most likely that a